pittcsc/pittcswiki/docs/setup-dev.md

 ## Editing an Existing Guide

-*Insert Step-by-Step instructions for contribution here*
+1. Find the wiki guide you want to edit and scroll to the bottom.
+Click "edit this guide on GitHub".
+2. You should see the guide in the GitHub editor.
+Look to the right of the screen for the "edit" button (looks like a pencil) and click on it.
+3. Make the changes in the markdown files.
+4. At the bottom of the screen, add a description and select "Propose Changes".
+5. Select "Create a Pull Request".
+6. You can add a comment and click the new "Create a Pull Request".
+7. Now, you'll wait for reviewers to approve the pull request.
+You can still make new commits while you're waiting for the pull request to be approved.

 ## How to Create a Guide

 Say you wish to create a new guide on how to study abroad.

 1. Look in the `src/guides` folder and see what topic it would fit under.
 Study Abroad seems like it would go under academics.
-1. Add a new markdown file under `src/guides/academics`, Call it `study-abroad.md`
+2. Add a new markdown file under `src/guides/academics`, Call it `study-abroad.md`
-1. Make sure to add a frontmatter to your file.
+3. Make sure to add a frontmatter to your file.
 This is meta information at the top of your file.

 ```
 ---